 In 2015, we announced the first round of winning teams – Los Angeles, California; Gary, Indiana; Spartanburg, South Carolina; and Albany, Schenectady, and Troy, New York (a collaborative project).
 Their projects, which all opened in 2016, spurred civic leaders and residents, as well as local nonprofits and businesses, to work together to advance solutions to critical urban challenges such as abandoned properties, environmental sustainability, community-police relations, and creative sector economic development.

 In 2018, we announced the second round of this challenge.
-If you’re interested in applying, please check out our FAQ page for more information about the eligibility, program, and application process.
-To apply, click here.
+Please check out our FAQ page for more information about the program, eligibility, and application process.

 The Public Art Challenge is part of the American Cities Initiative, a suite of investments that empower cities to generate innovation and advance policy that moves the nation forward.